nlhuong/perturbation_16s/metatranscriptomics/kris/notes.md

 +
 AAAAAFFFFAFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF<FAFFFFFFFFFFFFFFFFFFAFFFA<FFFF<FFFFF
 ```
 A thing about alignment is that different approaches can give you different
 answers.
 In the workflow we're following, the bwa-defined contaminant-free reads
-are aligned to UniVec_Core using BLAT instead.
+are aligned to `UniVec_Core` using BLAT instead.
 However, none of the reads map --
 the BWA alignment seems to have been sufficient in this toy example.

 From here, almost the exact same logic is used to remove reads from the host
-mouse genome, which is stored in mouse_cds.fa.
+mouse genome, which is stored in `mouse_cds.fa`.
 It's nothing that interesting to
 look at, a few lines look like

 ```